-- Taking a few hints from Old Rome, Hungary and England are this in the Nineteen Eighty Three Doomsday Stories.
+- Taking a few hints from Old Rome, Hungary and England are this in the Axis Powers Hetalia Alternate Universe Fic 1983: Doomsday Stories.

 - In Clash of the Elements The Elemental Overlord and the Dark King count.
 Though this is a weird case of this trope, since though their physical bodies are dead their spirits still reside within their new successors.
 However, in the case of the Dark King, we learn more about him through his suboordinates, especially in Smithy and Cackletta's flashbacks.

 - Also, Former M.S.I.
 Commander Zeta, who was killed thirty years ago and the act of avenging him forms the basis of Alpha's motivations.

 - Francis, Luso's father and Freise, Bowen's wife were both dead by the time they were mentioned in The Tainted Grimoire.